mxiuwang/git-practice/Scenario_2/readme.md

 [Rebase](https://www.git-tower.com/learn/git/glossary/rebase) integrates changes from one branch to another, in this case allowing the user to integrate the changes made by another engineer in the `master-your-name` branch to your feature branch.

 # Instructions
-1. Reset local repo to `origin/master-your-name`, so we will start this scenario in a clean state.
+1. From your `master-your-name` branch, reset local repo to `origin/master-your-name`, so we will start this scenario in a clean state.

     **Warning**: This is a destructive operation that will reset any work in progress.
 Please ensure you are ready to move on from the previous exercise.
     <details>